-There are a number of reasons why you should apply for a Veterans Affairs (VA) loan.
+There are a number of reasons why you might want to apply for a Veterans Affairs (VA) loan.
 Before applying for one, it is necessary to obtain a Certificate of Eligibility (COE) to prove that you meet the requirements to get a VA loan.
 The requirements differ depending on whether you are a servicemember, National Guard/Reserve member, or the spouse of a servicemember.
 However, there are some requirements that are necessary that no matter the category that you may fall into.

 General VA Loan Requirements